-We work in close partnership with service providers to help workers injured on the job recover and get back to work.
+We work in close partnership with health care providers to help workers injured on the job recover and get back to work.

-The information on this page will help you understand this relationship, including the obligations you have as a service provider and the supports we provide.
+The information on this page will help you understand this relationship, including the obligations you have as a health care provider and the supports we provide.

 If you have questions or require more information, call our Claimant Services Branch at 867-667-5645.

 As a health care provider, you have an important role to play in the care of workers who have suffered a work related injury.
 You also have legal obligations.
 They include:

 · providing information and advice to file an application for compensation;

 · reporting your treatment of a work-related injury to us within 2 days;

 · delivering progress reports of your treatment to us as we require;

 · reporting to us when a worker is able to return to work, and;